lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 - **second-choice correct**: 102 (37.8%)
 - **second-choice incorrect**: 168 (62.2%)

-Table 13 below summarises the 'correctness' (i.e., alignment with human assessment) of the CLIP classifications.
+Table 13 below summarises the 'correctness' (i.e., alignment with human assessment) of all the CLIP classifications examined for the sake of looking at H1.
 The first- and second-choice combination is described above, and the following three columns list the occurrences of these in the three subsets (Low-, Mid- and High-confidence).

 | Combination        | L-c     | M-c     | H-c     |
 | :----------------- | :------ | :------ | :------ |